andrevidela/Research-report/Thesis/index.md

   Refl : (a : Type) -> a = a
 ```

-This suggests that, even if our equality proof has linearity `0`, we can match on it, since there is only 1 constructor we are never going to generate new branches.
+This suggests that, even if our equality proof has linearity `0`, we can match on it; since there is only 1 constructor we are never going to generate new branches.

 But an uninformative match can also happen on types with multiple constructors.
 Take this indexed `Nat` type: